 - If Medicare eligible, know whether the health care provider or facility accepts the Medicare assignment rate.

 If the patient is incapacitated, incompetent or a minor, their rights can be exercised by a legally authorized person.
-The full text of the laws regarding Patient Rights and Responsibilities are available upon request.

 - Communicating previous medical history to include; hospitalizations, medications, or unexpected changes in your health.